 Kanye West’s Ye is a perfect example.

-When Kanye West first arrived on the scene in 2004, with his debut album, The College Dropout, critics and fans alike went wild.
+When Kanye West first arrived on the scene in 2004, with his debut album, The College Dropout, critics and music fans went wild.
 West was a guy who had been a producer for Jay-Z, with much success, but had never been taken seriously as an artist.
 He’d shopped his records to Russell Simmons’ Def Jam and other labels, but everyone just laughed him off.
 He wasn’t street—he was the son of intellectuals, and didn’t rap about guns or drugs or growing up in the projects.
-His lyrics were thoughtful—rhymes about our education system, racism, and being different in a sea of basketball jerseys and diamond-studded gold grills.
-When he finally found a way to release his first record, it was received as a groundbreaking piece of work, one that would prove to change rap music forever.
+His lyrics were thoughtful and intelligent, and he pushed the envelope as he crafted songs about our education system, racism, and being different in a sea of basketball jerseys and diamond-studded gold grills.
+When West finally found a way to release his first record, it was received as a groundbreaking piece of work, one that would change rap music forever.

 In the months proceeding his latest album, Ye, West has come under harsh scrutiny by media and fans alike.
 He began to mention Donald Trump on social media, calling him his “dragon-energy brother,” and sporting a “Make America Great Again” cap.
 Also, his wife, the aforementioned Kim Kardashian, has lashed out several times at anyone and everyone who says even the slightest thing about West, enforcing popular belief that the two are off in some alternate universe, completely oblivious to the opinion of West’s audience.
 None of this was helped by the fact that West conceived of and recorded Ye in Jackson Hole, Wyoming, a well-known haven for the rich, especially the Caucasian rich.
 He also held a record-release party there for the well-heeled, all flown in on private jets to hear his latest work.
 Many critics and fans have deemed all of this the final nails in West’s career coffin.
 He seems so detached from what fans of rap want, and from what they expect—honest, raw lyrics about how things are for the common man, not how things are for a sad, rich guy with a multi-millionaire reality show wife.